IFMW01/iclr_func/_posts/2025-05-07-distill-example.md

 ## Strong Functional Analysis

-In this section of the blog post, we extend the work of Fort et al., to show how strong functional similarity can provide improved insights into the functional similarity of neural networks and how often they tell a disjointed story from that presented by traditional lines of analysis.
+In this section, we extend the work of Fort et al., to show how strong functional similarity can provide improved insights into the functional similarity of neural networks and how often they tell a disjointed story from that presented by traditional lines of analysis.
 The metrics selected represent a portion of the available documented functional analysis metrics<d-cite key="klabunde2023similarity"></d-cite>.

 Akin to the previous section, we use the same architecture, datasets and experimental setups to explore the functional similarity.
 The only modification is that the **SIDDO** and **DISDO** conditions are averaged across three models, which is more feasible because no visualisations are required.
 In the plots, **Model 1** always refers to the **Base** model.
 The descision to average the results was made to provide more robustness to the overall analysis and resulting conclusions made in this section.

-For consistency, our calculations of the respective metrics in the figures in this section below are done by comparing each model's output function against every other model and then averaging the metrics per epoch and plotting the resulting metrics values change across training.
+For consistency, our calculations of the respective metrics in the figures in this section below are done by comparing each model's output function against every other model and then averaging the metrics per epoch and plotting the values across training.

 ### Activation Distance

 $$\|\mathbf{m^{1}(input)} - \mathbf{m^{2}(input)}\|_2 = \sqrt{(m_{1}^{1} - m_{1}^{2})^2 + (m_{2}^{1} - m_{2}^{2})^2 +...+ (m_{n}^{1} - m_{n}^{2})}$$

-Activation distance <d-cite key="chundawat2023can"></d-cite>, also reported as the norm of prediction difference<d-cite key="klabunde2023similarity"></d-cite>,  represents the *l2* distance of neural network outputs - from this distance, the predictive distance between neural networks can be better understood quantitatively.
+Activation distance <d-cite key="chundawat2023can"></d-cite>, also reported as the norm of prediction difference<d-cite key="klabunde2023similarity"></d-cite>,  represents the *l2* distance of neural network outputs - from this distance, the predictive similarity between neural networks can be better understood quantitatively.
 A **lower activation distance** closer to 0 indicates less functional deviation between model outputs, while a **higher activation distance** suggests functional divergence.
 It can be calculated by taking the outputs of two models and averaging the *l2* distance of outputs across input batches, **as shown in the Python code below:**

 {% highlight python %}